GitMCP/Cyan-Challenge/README.md

 The request body must contain the following:
 ```
 {
-    "pacientEmail": "Assistant@email.com", //The email of the pacient for the prescription, must be a string
-    "medicineName": "Aspirin", //The name of the prescripted medicine, must be a string
+    "code": "H01", //The harvest code, must be a string
-    "treatmentStart": "01/01/2020 08:00:00", //The treatment start date, must be a date formatted string
+    "start_date": "01/01/2020", //The harvest start date, must be a date formatted string
-    "dosage": "1 tablet", //The medicine dosage, must be a string
+    "end_date": "01/01/2020", //The harvest end date, must be a date formatted string
-    "totalDoses": "6", //The total number of doses taken during treatment
-    "dosageInterval": "8", //The interval, in hours, between doses
 }
 ```
 Keep in mind that all parameters are mandatory in this request

 The API shall return the prescription's information as a confirmation of success

-### Update Prescription
+### Update Harvest

 This route requires authentication, see [Login](#login)

-To update a prescription send a ```PUT``` request to ``` http://localhost:3333/prescriptions```
+To update a prescription send a ```PUT``` request to ``` http://localhost:3333/harvest/:id```

+Change the ```:id``` in the URL by the ID of the harvest you want to update

 The request must contain an authentication header with:
 ```